©

 HU!

-HU! is a jazz project that challenges todays’ gender stereotypes and the fact that there are still so few female jazz instrumentalists (about 5% of jazz instrumentalists are female).
+In doing so, HU! playfully questions a current underlying theme.
+Namely why in 2025 only 5% of professional jazz instrumentalists are women.
+HU! also examines in more detail the (sometimes limiting) role of gender stereotypes (for men, women and people who identify differently).
+Which mechanisms in our society maintain this situation, what can we do about it?
 HU! plays with the traditional roles of musical instruments, transforms relatable situations from daily life into music and brings to the table fragile subjects with musical pieces like “Jeans with Tiny Pockets and Toothpaste for Men”, “Circlusion”, “High Pitched Voices Often Get Interrupted” and “Ballad For The Frozen Eggs.”

-By using the power of music and humour, HU! is a friendly invitation to question our unconscious gender biases!
+By using the power of music and humour, HU! is a friendly invitation to question our unconscious gender biases.
+And those who have no interest in gender issues can simply enjoy the music!

 Karen draws inspiration from her own experiences as a female jazz musician and parallel to writing music for HU! she is doing research about female jazz musicians in history (see her essay “Women Instrumentalists in Jazz” ) and gender stereotypes in general.
 She interviewed 28 people of different ages, backgrounds, nationalities and gender identities and read many books and articles about gender, psychology, gender in music, sexism and women in jazz.
 This resulted in het presentation about “12 mechanisms that still form obstacles for women to pursue a career in music”.